dgudim2/obsidian_vault/uni/Economics/presentation-nigeria/notes.md

-Inflation is pretty good, this data is from 1998, so overall, the trend is almost linear Although, in recent years from 2019 it's been growing Overall I would say that it's fine reaching just 18%
+Inflation is pretty good, this data is from 1998, so overall, the trend is almost linear Although, in recent years from 2019 it's been growing Overall I would say that it's fine reaching just 18% However, as we discussed in the previous lecture, inflation can be different and this one is bad because it's not the government controlling it and it also influences food prices

 # Inflation comparison